Icahn launches proxy fight after stalled talks with Occidental CEO

 "We prefer to have peace and have a great record in reaching settlements," Icahn added.

-Occidental, whose board of directors has 10 members, did not respond to requests for comment.
-In its own recent securities filings, the company called the Icahn requests "not in the best interests of Occidental or its shareholders" and urged they not sign the solicitation.
+Icahn's use of a consent solicitation to elect directors would require a majority of shares outstanding to be voted in favor, a greater hurdle than a special meeting of shareholders, according to an Occidental spokesman.
+Occidental has urged shareholders to reject the activist's proxy, calling the request "not in the best interests of Occidental or its shareholders".

+If Icahn's solicitation is successful, the record date for a vote on the Icahn candidates could be scheduled as soon as September or October.

-In the proxy filing with the Securities and Exchange Commission, Icahn identified his four candidates for the board: John Hofmeister, the former president of Shell Oil Company; Alan LeFevre, the former finance chief of consumer goods firm Jarden Corp; and Nicholas Graziano and Andrew Langham, two executives with Icahn's own investment company.
+In the filing with the Securities and Exchange Commission, Icahn identified his four candidates for the board: John Hofmeister, the former president of Shell Oil Company; Alan LeFevre, the former finance chief of consumer goods firm Jarden Corp; and Nicholas Graziano and Andrew Langham, two executives with Icahn's own investment company.

 Icahn spoke with Occidental CEO Vicki Hollub on July 10 in an 11th-hour effort to reach a compromise and avert a proxy fight.
 His associates also spoke with Occidental executives twice earlier this month, according to the filing.

-If Icahn's proxy solicitation is successful in forcing a special meeting of shareholders, the record date for a vote on the Icahn candidates could be scheduled as soon as September or October.

-Icahn expects to schedule meetings with Occidental shareholders in the next four weeks to press the case for board seats.
+The investor expects to schedule meetings with Occidental shareholders in the next four weeks to press the case for board seats.
 The proxy fight is unlikely to stop the Anadarko deal, but would influence the pace and direction of billions of dollars of asset sales that will result after the acquisition closes.

 Occidental has proposed selling Anadarko's Africa assets, including a proposed Mozambique liquefied natural gas project estimated to cost $20 billion.
 Anadarko also owns significant offshore wells and production platforms in the U.S. Gulf of Mexico.